CognitiveScale/cortex-profiles-sdk-examples/catalog-management/README.md

 This example is a CLI application that uses a secondary configuration, the `app-config.json`, to define a number of catalog entities to be managed during execution.
-The connections/data sources/profile schema in the app-config.json are created wtih the attributes defined in the configuration and are then available to use through the profiles-sdk This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup.
+The connections/data sources/profile schema in the app-config.json are created with the attributes defined in the configuration and are then available to use through the profiles-sdk This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup.

 (See [RailedCommand.java](./src/main/java/com/c12e/cortex/examples/catalog/RailedCommand.java) for config driven catalog management.)